Terms of Reference and Guidelines

 The Council will consist of a minimum of 7 to a maximum of 12 members, excluding the Chair and Deputy Chair.
 All members, including the positions of Chair and Deputy Chair, will be appointed by Chief Minister.

 COMPOSITION AND REPRESENTATION

 Council members will consist of individuals from the various LGBTIQ communities in the ACT whom satisfy the selection criteria.

-The Executive Committee consists of the Chair and the Deputy Chair and is responsible to the Minister for leading the Council in the development and execution of its work program.
+The Executive Committee consists of the Chair and the Deputy Chair and is responsible to the Chief Minister for leading the Council in the development and execution of its work program.

-The Minister for Community Services may consider the composition of the Council as a whole when selecting members to ensure that the Council represents the broad spectrum of people in Lesbian, Gay, Bisexual, Transgender, Intersex and Queer communities in the ACT.
-In addition to ensuring that the Council is composed of members who hold knowledge and expertise about each of these communities, the Council will include (where appropriate) people with disabilities, people of diverse cultural and linguistic backgrounds, Aboriginal and Torres Strait Islander people and people of different ages and from different locations.
+The Chief Minister may consider the composition of the Council as a whole when selecting members to ensure that the Council represents the broad spectrum of people in Lesbian, Gay, Bisexual, Transgender, Intersex and Queer communities in the ACT.
+In addition to ensuring that the Council is composed of members who hold knowledge and expertise about each of these communities, the Council will include (where appropriate) people with disabilities, people of diverse cultural and linguistic backgrounds, Aboriginal and Torres Strait Islander people and people of different ages and from different locations1.
 The Office for Women and the Office for Multicultural, Aboriginal and Torres Strait Islander Affairs will be consulted prior to appointments being made.